Icosicon/RubiksCubeSim/README.md

 ###Documentation
 The interface can be daunting at first but all is not lost:

-1. Check out the information window in-app and click on the right-hand panel to scroll through the tutorial
+1. Open the information window by clicking the **i** button; click on the right-hand panel to scroll through the tutorial
 2. Read up on the documenation supplied